-We’ve written extensively about the Honda Accord and its capabilities on this blog.
-Today we’re going to look at where the Accord is made.
+And today we’re going to continue that trend by taking a look at where the Accord is made.
 This seems to be a straightforward question, but this car consists of many components (engine, transmission, etc.) made in different parts of the world.
 Let’s start with a quick answer:

 Honda Accord manufactured from 2018 onwards and sold in the United States are assembled in Marysville, Ohio.
 The K-, J- or L-series engine is manufactured in Anna, Ohio or Talladega County, Alabama.
 Hybrid power systems are made in Russels Point, Ohio.
 The automatic and manual transmission are made in Tallapoosa, Georgia and the CVT is made in Russsels Point, Ohio.